GenericMappingTools/gmt/doc/rst/source/psconvert.rst

 Description
 -----------

-**ps2raster** converts one or more PostScript files to other formats (BMP, EPS, JPEG, PDF, PNG, PPM, SVG, TIFF) using GhostScript.
+**psconvert** converts one or more PostScript files to other formats (BMP, EPS, JPEG, PDF, PNG, PPM, SVG, TIFF) using GhostScript.
 Input file names are read from the command line or from a file that lists them.
 The size of the resulting images is determined by the BoundingBox (or